DJDanl/cpp-docs.pt-br/docs/mfc/reference/how-to-use-the-message-map-cross-reference.md

 ---
-title: "Como: usar a referência cruzada do mapa de mensagem | Documentos do Microsoft" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Use the Message-Map Cross-Reference | Microsoft Docs' ms.custom: ms.date: 11/04/2016
+ms.reviewer: